-these little matchbook notebook cuties are super adorable because they are small. though, you can really make them whatever size you want. i’ve given you the measurements i used to make mine, but feel free to just use the concept and make them as big or as little as you’d like.
+these little matchbook notebook cuties are super adorable because they are small. though, you can really make them whatever size you want. i’ve given you the measurements i used to make mine, but feel free to just use the concept and make them as big or as little as you’d like. that’s the beauty of so many crafts – adjust to what you want!

 to make these matchbook notebooks, you’ll need to get a cute piece of patterned paper or cardstock. paper will help it to sit flatter, but cardstock will make the notebook sturdier. so just go with what you’re looking for.